-After implementing our solutions, many merchants want to improve and customize but they often didn’t have time.
+After implementing our solutions, many merchants want to improve and customise but they often didn’t have time.
 This leads to what a technical person might call “suboptimal implementation.”
 They aren’t getting the full benefits of the product.

 Ask your partners to see if they offer similar customer success solutions.
 If they do, take them up on it.
 If not, ask if they can anyway.
-Even investing just three hours in professionally-aided customization can make a world of difference for your store.
+Even investing just three hours in professionally-aided customisation can make a world of difference for your store.

 EchoSign co-founder and CEO Jason Lemkin, says, “For every dollar that sales brings in, you get about 6x on the back end on average from customer success.”
 He adds that over 80% of growth comes from existing customers.

 Working with Findify, Shopify merchant Pet n’GO saw a 35% increase in conversion rate through search traffic, and SLEEFS saw an 18% increased revenue per user with a real-time personalized shopping experience.